Type II secretion system: Structure

-Outer Membrane Complex
+Outer membrane complex

 The outer membrane complex is made up largely by the secretin GspD.
 Secretins are β-barrels that are found in membrane where they form channels that allow substances to move in or out of cells.
 In the type II secretion system GspD creates a pore in the outer membrane of the bacterial cell through which proteins can be secreted.
 As a result, GspD is essential for the correct function system because without it secretory proteins cannot exit the cell.
 GspD is transported into the periplasm via the Sec translocon and is then inserted into the outer membrane.
 This insertion is not spontaneous however and is often reliant upon the β-barrel assembly machinery which ensures β-barrel proteins are folded correctly before insertion into the membrane.

 GspD is often found associated with the lipoprotein GspS.
 GspS is also transported into the periplasm using the Sec translocation machinery, at which point it is inserted into the inner layer of the outer membrane where it remains closely associated with GspD.
 It is thought that GspS plays an important role in the stabilization of the secretin GspD and helps prevent it from breaking down in the presence of highly degradative periplasmic enzymes.

-Inner Membrane Complex
+The translocation process of GspD to the outer membrane differs between GspD homologs.
+Escherichia coli secretins GspDα and GspDβ show distinct translocation mechanisms in vitro.
+The GspDβ forms its multimer on the inner membrane and interacts with GspS (pilotin), which disassembles GspDβ into its monomers.
+The monomers are guided through the peptidoglycan layer by GspS and forms the GspDβ multimer on the outer membrane together with GspS, forming a GspDβ-GspS complex.
+GspDα however, can translocate to the outer membrane without the assistance of pilotin in the presence of D-methionine.
+In the case of GspDα, it forms its multimer on the inner membrane, where it exists in an unstable form shifting between two confirmations.
+Reduced cross-linking in the peptidoglycan, induced by D-methionine, causes the formation of pores in the peptidoglycan layer which allows GspDα to translocate to the outer membrane, where it exists in a more stable and connected confirmation.